-A defense-in-depth strategy can match the tenacity and persistence of threat actors, resisting their attacks until they tire out.
+A good strategy of defense-in-depth can match your determination and persistence with that of the threat actors and wear them out.
 You can learn about the benefits of defense in depth and how to implement it to improve your cybersecurity posture.

-Defense in depth is a cybersecurity strategy that involves the implementation of multiple layers of security controls to protect an organization’s network, systems, and data from cyber threats.
-The idea behind defense in depth is that if one layer of security fails, other layers will still provide protection.
+Defense in depth is a cybersecurity strategy that uses multiple layers of security controls to defend an organization’s network, systems, and data against cyber threats.
+The concept of depth here means that in case one layer of security fails, other layers will be defending.

-The strategy involves various security measures, such as firewalls, intrusion detection/prevention systems, anti-virus/malware software, access controls, data encryption, and employee training.
-By layering these controls, organizations can better defend against cyber attacks and reduce the likelihood of a successful breach.
+It involves a set of different security measures, including firewalls, intrusion detection/prevention systems, anti-virus/malware software, access controls, data encryption, and employee training.
+Organizations can make their systems more resistant to cyber-attacks and reduce the possibility of a successful breach by layering controls.

 Technical Controls